JensBender/chatgpt-cover-letter-generator/README.md

 ### 📝 Create Cover Letter
-Run `cover_letter_generator.ipynb`.
-This will complete the following tasks:
+Run `cover_letter_generator.ipynb` to automate each stage of creating a personalized cover letter:

-1. **Webscraping**: To get the job description text from the URL of the job posting using `Requests` and `BeautifulSoup`.
-Moreover, it will automatically detect the language of the job description using `langdetect`.
+1. **Webscraping**: Extracts job description text directly from the job posting URL using `Requests` and `BeautifulSoup`.
+The language of the job description is automatically detected using `langdetect`.
-2. **Information Extraction**: To get the relevant information from the job description text in JSON format using `OpenAI's chat completions API (beta)` with `response_format` parameter for `structured outputs` and by leveraging the `Pydantic` library to define a clear and robust JSON schema for validating and structuring the extracted data.
+2. **Information Extraction**: Uses `OpenAI's chat completions API (beta)` with the `response_format` parameter for `structured outputs` to extract the relevant information from the job description text in JSON format and leverages `Pydantic` to validate the JSON format against a defined schema.
     ```
     {
       "employer": "OpenAI",